 Protecting The Car

-Polishing your car can be very rewarding and also enjoyable once you perfect the technique.
-One word of advice when choosing a polish is to begin with the least abrasive formula first.
+Polishing your car can be very rewarding and also enjoyable once you’ve perfected your technique.
+One word of advice when it comes to choosing a polish is to begin with the least abrasive formula first.
 If the imperfections are still present in the paint after polishing, you can then begin to use a more abrasive polish to remove them.